 - We may assess your personal information for the purposes of credit risk reduction or fraud prevention.

-- We want to make sure we use our resources as effectively as possible to help us engage with our community of alumni and supporters appropriately.
-In order to achieve this we may undertake wealth screening of our database.
-This enables us to better target our conversations about fundraising and therefore generate philanthropic funds cost-effectively.
-To achieve this we will share your data with one of our trusted third-party suppliers.
+We want to make sure we use the University’s resources as effectively as possible to help us engage with our community of alumni and supporters appropriately.
+In order to achieve this we may undertake a range of background research; this will help us to gain a better understanding of your interests, of how you engage with us, which in turn will help us to decide whether an approach to you is likely to be of interest.
+Such research helps us to better target our conversations about fundraising and therefore generate philanthropic funds cost-effectively; to assess the capacity of various stakeholder groups to support the University.

-- We may employ data mining and predictive modelling techniques to forecast the probability of successful support approaches.
+We may employ data mining and predictive modelling techniques to forecast the probability of successful support approaches.

-The University will never share your personal data with another charity or similar third party to use for their own purposes, unless we are required to do so by law, eg where served with a court order or for the purposes of prevention of fraud or other crime.
+The University will never share your personal data with another charity or similar third party to use for their own purposes, unless we are required to do so by law, e.g. where served with a court order or for the purposes of prevention of fraud or other crime.
 The University will never sell your personal data.

 The University may from time to time, pass some of your personal data to third party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
 Those tasks can include event ticket and donation payment processing, the management of mailing and distribution, the preparation of phone appeals or event management.

 On the occasions that we use third party service providers, we will only disclose the minimum information necessary to deliver that service, and there will always be a contract in place to ensure that the selected service provider will only make use of your information for the purposes set out by the University and that they have in place measures to protect and keep your details secure.